bgord/knowledge/roadmap.md

 - ~~How to query for elements in r-t-l?~~
 - ~~How to fire events in r-t-l?~~
 - How to setup ESLint for hooks?
+- How to test a component with lazy loading?

 # Polish words (0/1)
 - kurtuazyjny